geoffreylitt/homepage/source/articles/2023-03-25-llm-end-user-programming.html.md

 If you're interested in that, you can [sign up for my email newsletter](https://buttondown.email/geoffreylitt) or [subscribe via RSS](/feed.xml).

 ## Related reading

+**Quick reads:**

 - [LLM Powered Assistants for Complex Interfaces](https://nickarner.com/notes/llm-powered-assistants-for-complex-interfaces-february-26-2023/) by Nick Arner
 - ["The fact that they generate text is not the point"](https://stream.thesephist.com/updates/1668617521) by @thesephist
 - ["GPT-3 as a universal coupling"](https://interconnected.org/home/2023/02/07/braggoscope) by Matt Webb
 - ["tools vs machines"](https://www.geoffreylitt.com/2022/11/23/dynamic-documents.html#tools-vs-machines) and ["interpreter vs compiler"](https://www.geoffreylitt.com/2022/11/23/dynamic-documents.html#interpreter-vs-compiler)

+**Deep, deep dives:**

+[Designing and Programming Malleable Software](https://tcher.tech/publications/PhilipTchernavskij_PhDThesis.pdf): Philip Tchernavskij's 2019 PhD thesis, which coined the term Malleable Software, and brilliantly motivates and defines the problem.
+"Malleable software aims to increase the power of existing adaptation behaviors by allowing users to pull apart and re-combine their interfaces at the granularity of individual UI elements"

+[The State of the Art in End-User Software Engineering](https://web.media.mit.edu/~lieber/Publications/End-User-Software-Engineering.pdf): an academic paper from 2011 that illustrates many of the challenges ahead for supporting normal people in building software.
+"Although these end-user programmers may not have the same goals as professional developers, they do face many of the same software engineering challenges, including understanding their requirements, as well as making decisions about design, reuse, integration, testing, and debugging."

+The [Malleable Systems Catalog](https://malleable.systems/catalog/), a list of projects exploring user-editable software, curated by J. Ryan Stinnett and co.